showwin/FeVPN/README.md

 2. Click "Set Service Order...".
 ![12](http://www.showwin.asia/contents/FeVPN/FeVPN_12.png)

-3. Confirm that the VPN which you want to use has a higher priority than other VPNs.
+3. Confirm that the VPN service which you want to use has a higher priority than other VPN services.
 ![13](http://www.showwin.asia/contents/FeVPN/FeVPN_13.png)

 4. Settings Finished.